For parents with a child under 5, here’s what you need to know:

 - Get down to your child’s eye-level and observe what they are looking at

 - Vary the volume and pitch of your voice during play to grab their attention

 - Use exaggerated facial expressions when demonstrating activities

 - Don’t be afraid to look and feel silly when playing together with your child under 5

 - Pay more attention to the things they are doing right rather than the things they are doing wrong

 - Be generous with affection when your child is doing something you want them to do

-- Keep in mind that your child’s attention span is their age + 1 minute and take regular breaks
+- Keep in mind that a child under 5 – attention span is their age + 1 minute and take regular breaks

 - When giving instructions, tell them what to do as opposed to what not to do “Put your feet on the floor” is much more affective than “Stop jumping on the chair”